 In fact, they sell some of the best cronuts in all of Southern California.

 Of course, you’ll never know that, because the shop failed to respond to your question on Google Q&A.

 This type of exchange happens all the time:

 In fact, it’s probably happening right now with your business, and it’s costing you customers!

 Random People Can Post Incorrect Information About Your Business

-In the aforementioned example, a Google Local Guide and a random Google user claimed the donut shop it question did not sell cronuts.
+In the previous example, a Google Local Guide and a random Google user claimed the donut shop in question did not sell cronuts.